leiless/dnsredir/README.md

 ## Name

-_dnsredir_ - yet another seems better forward/proxy plugin for CoreDNS.
+_dnsredir_ - yet another seems better forward/proxy plugin for CoreDNS, mainly focused on speed and reliable.

 *dnsredir* plugin works just like the *forward* plugin which re-uses already opened sockets to the upstreams.
 Currently, it supports `UDP`, `TCP`, and `DNS-over-TLS` and uses in continuous health checking.